-(3) Individual Presentation Paper (as explained on page 9 - 11)
+(3) Individual Presentation Paper

 Before coming to Japan, each applicant should prepare a report on the present situation and problems facing his or her country's legal system in regard to corruption and offer suggested solutions.
-Applicants are requested to include answers to questions indicated on pages 9 and 10.
+Applicants are requested to follow the instruction indicated on pages 5 to 7.
 This report must be submitted together with the Application Form.
-(Detailed information is provided on pages 9 - 11).
+(Detailed information is provided on pages 5 - 7).